honeycombio/beeline-go/examples/echo/README.md

 This example shows off using the hnyecho middleware.
 Adding the middleware to the Echo router using `Echo.Use()` (preferrably as first in the chain) will generate one Honeycomb event per request.
-Fields for basic http properties are added as well as fields for each path param.
+Fields for basic http properties are added as well as route related fields (e.g. matched route, path params)

 This example is runnable with `go run main.go` - it will start listening on port 8080.